 Taking a comprehensive look, what exactly is this product that everyone wants and so many try to give or sell and yet so few tend to get?

-Well, it looks like almost everyone acquires a concept of the idea of God at a very early age, when most children we find themselves in the arms of one or more loving, protecting, compassionate and nourishing parental figures - a cradle of safe, unquestionable love and belonging for a newly created, totally dependent infant.
-But then as time goes on, sooner or later we are introduced to the idea that some things are right and others are wrong, and are taught the necessity of obedience and control, initially from parents or older siblings, and later in the wider world around us.
-When it comes to religion however, this can then extend to the concept of a ‘divine’ will and almighty authority that, while theoretically controlling and determining the fate of all things and all beings on the one hand, paradoxically places the responsibility for a favourable or unfavourable destiny solely on the shoulders of each being and their actions.
+Well, it looks like almost everyone acquires some idea of a God-like benevolence at a very early age, when as infants we find ourselves in the loving arms of one or more protecting, compassionate and nourishing parental figures - a cradle of safe, unquestioning and unquestionable love and belonging for a newly created, totally dependent infant.
+So far, so good!
+Then, as time goes on, we are gradually introduced to the idea that some things are right and others are wrong, and are taught the necessity of obedience and self-control, initially by our parents or older siblings, and later from school and the wider world around us.
+When it comes to religion, these ideas are often extended further to include the concept of a ‘divine’ will and almighty authority that, while theoretically controlling and determining the fate of all things and all beings on the one hand, paradoxically places the responsibility for a favourable or unfavourable destiny solely on the shoulders of each being and their actions.
 The basic ideas of right and wrong are thus elevated to the level of virtue and sin with their corresponding consequences of either blessedness, or punishment that in extreme cases is said to be eternal, with no second chances in the 'hereafter'.
-Whether intentional or not, this manipulation of the conflicting emotions of love and fear, introduces us to the idea that we are not to be completely trusted, and that our actions and even our thoughts are forever being watched and judged by an all-seeing God.
+Whether intentional or not, this manipulation of the conflicting emotions of love and fear can lead us to the conclusion that we ourselves are not to be completely trusted, and that our each and every action and even our very thoughts are forever being watched and judged by an all-seeing God.